Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Introduction

 From the local equilibrium heuristics, one can build a reference measure in terms of the evolution of the macroscopic density only.
 If one is interested in the evolution of the macroscopic density or its fluctuations, it can be shown that local equilibrium holds and this reference measure is indeed a good enough approximation of the law of the dynamics, see Chapter 6 in~\cite{Kipnis1999},~\cite{Jara2018} and references therein.
 In particular, the reference measure does not need to contain any information on correlations.

 To study two point correlations, however, the reference measure has to also contain information on the dynamical correlations.
 Adding such a correlation term in the reference measure is our key input.
 In the case of the open SSEP, since density fluctuations around the typical density profile at each time (and in the steady state~\cite{Landim2006}) are known to be Gaussian~\cite{Jara2018}, our candidates for reference measures are discrete Gaussian measures, see~\eqref{eq_def_bar_nu_g_intro_bis}.
 One expects that a good choice of discrete Gaussian measure will contain all leading order information about two point correlations.
-This statement is made precise in Theorem~\ref{theo_entropic_problem} where we obtain, for a family of exclusion dynamics that occur in the proof of the large deviation result of Theorem~\ref{theo_large_devs}, a characterisation of long time, large $N$ correlations as the solution of a certain partial differential equation.\\
+A similar observation was already present in~\cite{DemasiSmallDeviationsLocal1982}.
+It is made precise in Theorem~\ref{theo_entropic_problem} where we obtain, for a family of exclusion dynamics that occur in the proof of the large deviation result of Theorem~\ref{theo_large_devs}, a characterisation of long time, large $N$ correlations as the solution of a certain partial differential equation.\\